justatoaster47/dotfiles/README.md

-Dependencies:
+# Dependencies
-Neovim
+1. Neovim
-Git
+2. Git
-Tmux
+3. Tmux
-Ripgrep
+4. Ripgrep
-Fzf
+5. Fzf

+# Directory Locations
-Place nvim and tmux folders your ~/.config or equivalent folder.
+Place ''nvim'' and ''tmux'' directories your ~/.config or equivalent.

+Also create / update ''undodir'' directory for undotree save history.

-Also set up undodir folder for undotree, update location in init.lua
+Make sure to update location in init.lua in keybinds section.